By the Misk Tours Team | Egypt-based travel specialists | Last verified: April 2026

 There’s a specific time each year when I believe Egypt in November becomes a flawless, quintessential tourist destination.
 Egypt’s peak tourist season typically runs from mid-December to February, making November a strategically crucial month: the summer heat is completely over, there’s almost no rain, and the December holiday crowds haven’t yet arrived.
 In my experience, the result is a warm, dry, and sunny month across most of the country, from the Pyramids of Giza to the temples of Luxor and the coral reefs of the Red Sea.

-Understanding the weather in Egypt in November goes beyond simply reading the temperature.
+Understanding Egypt November weather goes beyond simply reading the temperature.
 Egypt stretches over 1,000 kilometers from the Mediterranean coast in the north to the Sudanese border in the south, and I’ve found that the climatic variations between these two extremes are significant enough to influence what you pack, where you go, and how you plan each day.
 In this guide, I’ll give you the complete, data-driven picture—region by region, traveler by type—so you can arrive prepared and make the most of every hour.

 Regional Weather Breakdown